Myo-Hset/Detection-Lab-/README.md

 ### The Last Step : Generating Telemetry

 I onboard the kali Linux and join the my internal network.
-And creaeted Malware file call **Invoixes.doc.exe**
+And Created a malware file called **Invoixes.doc.exe**

 - I have download **Invoixes.doc.exe** on my windows host and run it.
 Now we got the logs on my splunk .
 ##### Result